erenkotar/predicting-game-success-tensorflow/README.md

 # Predicting mobile games' success using deep learning <br/><br/> ![Screenshot](data/GPLogo.png "Google Play Logo")

-This repository contains a comprehensive project that develops a predictive model capable of forecasting mobile games' success based on the data scraped from Google Play Store.
+This repository contains a comprehensive project that develops a predictive model capable of predicting mobile games' success based on the data scraped from Google Play Store.

-Additionally, this project utilizes deep learning through the use of TensorFlow.

-* Project is made in April 2022 and published in August 2023.
+* The project was made in April 2022 and published in August 2023.

 **Aim of the Project:**
-The aim of this study is to conduct explanatory data analysis on the data set and build a predictive model that will predict the success measure of a game.
-Moreover, it is intended to use additional unstructured data like text and images to develop an overall usage of whole data and exercise the application of NLP and computer vision tasks.
+The aim of this study is to preprocess near real-life data, conduct explanatory data analysis on the data set, and build a predictive model that will predict the success measure of a mobile game.

+Moreover, acknowledging the fact that much simpler models may be used for data that is mostly tabular and has a low amount of instances to learn deep representations, it is intended to use additional unstructured data like text and images to gain hands-on experience in implementing various neural network architectures via TensorFlow.

 **Data Summary:**
 Data contains information about games that were scraped from Google Play Store.
 It contains different types of data like numerical, categorical (nominal & ordinal), text, and image.

-* Find raw data at **data/data.csv**
+* Find raw data at **data/data_raw.csv**
 * Find preprocessed data at **data/data_pp.csv**
 * Find image data at **data/icon_png**